Bluebird Vs Blue Jay: What Is the Difference?

 Sounds

-The Blue jay bird belongs to the Corvidae family, so it’s normal for them to have a diverse range of vocalizations.
+The Blue jay bird belongs to the Corvidae family, so it’s normal for them to have diverse vocalizations.

-The different sounds include clicks, whirrs, chucks, and they last for only 2 minutes.
+The sounds include clicks, whirrs, and chucks, lasting only 2 minutes.
 These birds can mimic other birds perfectly.

 They also display a confrontational ability when bigger birds or other animals threaten them.